 What is a Facelift?

 There are several different incisions which can be done to achieve a facelift, and a complimentary consultation with the physician will determine what procedure is right for you.
-An incision can be made from the ear and into the hairline in many cases.
+In many cases, an incision can be made from the ear and into the hairline.
 The skin is then separated from the underlying tissue which may then be tightened with or without removing some of that tissue.
-Skin is then repositioned onto the face again, and any excess skin is removed.
+Skin is then repositioned onto the face and any excess skin is removed.
 Sutures are then used to close the incisions.

 Providence Facial Plastic and Cosmetic Surgery will gladly show you before and after pictures of patients who have undergone a facelift procedure during your complimentary consultation visit.
 You can see for yourself the positive change that a facelift has made for these individuals and their quality of life.